protox/idlelaunch/README.md

 pyinstaller --noconsole --onefile --icon=icon.ico idlelaunch.py

-⚠️ Note: The .exe is not code-signed, so antivirus software may flag it as a false positive.
-You can build it yourself using PyInstaller to avoid this.
+⚠️ Note: The included .exe is not code-signed, so antivirus software may flag it as a false positive.
+You can build it yourself using PyInstaller if you wish.

 You can also run it via pythonw without a console
 ```